Effective Dec 20, 2018

 We may share your account information with third parties in some circumstances, including: (1) with your consent; (2) to a service provider or partner who meets our data protection standards; (3) for survey or research purposes, after aggregation, anonymization, or pseudonymization; (4) when we have a good faith belief it is required by law, such as pursuant to a subpoena or other legal process; (5) when we have a good faith belief that doing so will help prevent imminent harm to someone.

-AWS Newbie Tips uses third-party vendors and hosting partners for hardware, software, networking, storage, and related technology we need to run AWS Newbie Tips.
-By using AWS Newbie Tips Services, you authorize AWS Newbie Tips to transfer, store, and use your information in the United States and any other country where we operate.
+AWS Newbie Tips Community uses third-party vendors and hosting partners for hardware, software, networking, storage, and related technology we need to run AWS Newbie Tips Community.
+By using AWS Newbie Tips Community Services, you authorize AWS Newbie Tips Community to transfer, store, and use your information in the United States and any other country where we operate.
 All service providers and third-party vendors are required to meet our data protection standards.

 Tracking & Cookies